 The bike ride involves a lot of architectural eye candy – including the Governor’s mansion and the former home of F. Scott Fitzgerald.

-You can hook up with more bike-friendly trails and head in either direction if time allows.
+You can hook up with more bike-friendly trails in Minnesota and head in either direction if time allows.
 If not retrace your steps to the cathedral and then cycle three blocks west and hang out at what appears to be a local favourite – Nina’s Coffee Café.

 I had two opportunities to bike in Minneapolis.

-The first, a tour of the hot spots in the city with Alyssa Kohn, the owner of Minneapolis by Bike and the second a fast paced ride with David Cronin from Le Meridien Chambers Hotel, a luxurious hotel in the heart of the theatre district – that I highly recommend.
+The first, a tour of the hot spots in the city with Alyssa Kohn, the owner of Minneapolis by Bike (now closed) and the second a fast paced ride with David Cronin from Le Meridien Chambers Hotel, a luxurious hotel in the heart of the theatre district – that I highly recommend.
 Of note is the fact that Le Meridien Chambers offers bikes to their guests.
 Take advantage of them!

 From a little hole in the wall Alyssa offers bike rentals and guided bike tours with a difference.
 Instead of stopping to describe an area, she narrates the tour via headphones so you can cover a lot more ground.
 Guests can still ask questions so it sure makes for a seamless experience.